Andrew Douglas Skeels

 - High School Thousand Oaks High School

-Skeels managed the New Zealand national team in the 2013 World Baseball Classic Qualifiers, leading them to the championship game against Taiwan; one of his players was his brother David Skeels.
+Skeels managed the New Zealand national team in the 2013 World Baseball Classic Qualifiers, leading them to the championship game against Taiwan.
+At the time, New Zealand was unranked by the International Baseball Federation - the former worldwide governing body for international baseball rankings.
+New Zealand's advance to the WBC Qualifier championship game was, and remains, the only time an unranked team has ever advanced that far.
+One of his players on the New Zealand national team was his brother and former AA catcher, David Skeels.
 Another brother, Mark Skeels, also played pro ball.

 Year-By-Year Minor League Managerial Record